girishsuthar229/social-media-application-frontend/README.md

 A Modern Social Media Application – Frontend (Next.js + TypeScript)

 Linking You to the World is an Instagram-style social media platform built using Next.js with TypeScript for the frontend and connected to a NestJS backend.
-This project highlights clean code, modern UI, and scalable architecture—perfect for production use and technical interviews.

 🔗 Live Demo